joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 >
 >![](images/playerstatswinninglosingperseason.png)

+## Hypothesis
+All teams are created equal and there are no KPIs that indicate a material difference
+# Null Hypothesis
+There are KPIs that have a material influence on the odds of a hockey team winning the Stanley Cup.

 ## Analysis
-The main focus of this project is to compare the nationality distributions and player statistics on the winning and losing teams.
+The main focus of this project is to compile and analyze the nationality distributions, player statistics, and team statistics of the Stanley Cup winning teams over the past 30 seasons.
 By examining these variables, we can gain a deeper understanding of the factors that may contribute to a team's success or failure in the pursuit of the Stanley Cup.
 Our analysis is as follows:
-- There is a noticeable increase in European players when comparing the most recent winning team's roster vs that of 1991-1992.
-Canadian representation has had a significant reduction, and the U.S. remains constant, but most recently had the lowest representation.
+- Player distribution by nationality.
+When selecting a particular year's winners from the applicable dropdown, you can see the headcount of the player distribution.
 - The Canadian player reduction in representation was most significant impacted in the decade of 2003-2012 and has remained consistent since.
 - The correlation between PPG vs Pts is 0.83.
 This graph clearly depicts the correlation between scoring PPG and resulting in an overall increase in points.
 - The correlation between PIM and +/- is 0.16.
 Except for outliers, the lower a player's PIM, the more likely of a more positive +/- result.